-Bike Transit unequivocally, absolutely supports nationwide peaceful protests and Black Lives Matters
+Bike Transit unequivocally, absolutely supports nationwide protests and Black Lives Matters

-In the coming weeks, Bike Transit has also planned discussions to provide spaces for healing and identifying ways to be agents of change.
-The first such conversation happened in LA on Friday and we will be providing such a space in the future for all systems.
+In the coming weeks, Bike Transit will be creating safe spaces for our employees to discuss their experiences and opinions, and identify ways to be agents of change.
+The first such conversation happened in LA on Friday and we will be providing similar forums on a regular basis, both local and company-wide in the future .

 Founder, Owner, President and CEO of Bicycle Transit Systems

 UPDATE: With this post, I’m challenging leaders in the bike, bike share and micromobility industry to use your power, your positions, to look at your organizations, take actions, educate yourself and your staff, have conversations, take a public stand.
 If you don’t have that power in your organization, push the folks in power to do so.
 It’s scary and risky.
 Reach out to me and let’s take that step together to become active anti-racists, and put bikes and transportation at the forefront of bringing down systemic racism.

 If we are not active against, we are passively supporting racism.